 Here is the update to show the photographs of Monday’s Bratwurst wrap lunch – 27/10/2013.

 As it turned out, I could almost have had a go at challenge 4 this week too.
 A neighbour gave me some runner beans.
 I passed a house offering a box labelled “free apples – help yourselves”.
 And we’ve still got some onions and the last few tomatoes in the garden.
 And if that wasn’t enough of a weird combination, we could have gone on a foraging walk in the wood.
-We enjoyed quite a few foraging walks last year, but Daniel has been too tired this year from his chemotherapy.
+We enjoyed quite a few foraging walks last year, but son1 has been too tired this year from his chemotherapy.
 Mainly blackberries, but also sweet chestnuts and wild damsons were found on our walks.

 Take a look at Mission Wraps UK Facebook page to see some of their Lunch Less Ordinary ideas.
 And I hope that my post inspires you to take up the challenge too.